rcos/CSCI-4470-OpenSource/Labs/Lab1.md

 d.
 Linux

-  1. Boot linux (Ubuntu) through a USB (Or dual boot)
+  1. Boot linux (Ubuntu) through a USB, dual boot, or through Windows WSL (See [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for WSL
     - Get familiar with the directory structure.
     - Practice with ls, cd, mkdir, chmod commands - when in doubt search the web to find the answer.
   2. Practice with grep, egrep commands
     - Look at the manual (`man grep`) to see how to use these commands.
     - Read the first chapter in [Beautiful Code](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxpb3ZhbmFsZXh8Z3g6MjVjYWFmNjAwYTA0MmMxZA) about the development and implementation (in C) of a very simple grep
   3. Install tree and get the directory structure.
-    - `sudo apt-get install tree`
+    - `sudo apt-get install tree`, or use the Ubuntu software install
     - `man tree`
     - Take a screenshot and add to `lab1.md`

 e.
 Regex

   1. In your Foundations of Computer Science class you learned about Regular expressions.
 (If you have not taken Foundations of Computer Science class, please talk to the instructor for an explanation)
-  2. Please do all the practice problems given [here](http://regexone.com/) (moving over Interactive Tutorial in the top right corner will get this).
+  2. Please do the practice problems given [here](http://regexone.com/) (moving over Interactive Tutorial in the top right corner will get to this).
     - To get full credit, do at least 7 problems.
     - Take a screenshot and add to `lab1.md`
   3. Go through the tutorials [here](https://regexcrossword.com/challenges/tutorial/puzzles/1)